rishabNeu/ansible-/README.md

 ## :open_book: Playbooks
 - Before Ansible runs any playbooks or before running any commands on servers it will `First Gather Facts` and do the further things.
+- To disable fact gathering for a play, set the gather_facts key to no
+- Write roles its like modules in Terraform

 ```bash
 # Run the playbook
  ansible-playbook --ask-become-pass install_apache.yml